Amateuerbeginner/Devina-safety-map/README.md

-🌸 Devina – A Context-Aware Women’s Safety Companion (Prototype)
+🌸Devina – A Context-Aware Women’s Safety Companion (Prototype)

  Devina is a prototype web application that explores how contextual, real-world signals can be combined into an interpretable safety indicator for a given location.